MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 1. Failure data from accelerated life testing.
 It is often assumed that operation under high temperature or thermal cycling or high speeds or other stress conditions will cause devices to fail predictably prematurely.
 For some classes of devices, accelerated life testing has proved to be useful and accurate.
 1. Failure data from warranty failures returned during a service period.
 This may be assessed by the manufacturer or by users of large numbers of devices.

+Even if we understood the source and accuracy of stated MTTF estimates for disk drives, we would still not have information about individual sector failures within a drive that cause document failures, nor the relative frequencies of sector failures versus drive failures.

 (CONTINUING MTBF OUTLINE)

 - Four ways of measuring

     - a guess based on engineering characteristics
     - collection of failure data from returned drives during service-period
     - accelerated life testing
     - observed failures in a large collection (such as backblaze)

+(RBL: I don't feel comfortable writing any of the next several sections.)

 - Limitations

     - formulas unreliable [cite]
     - accelerated failure uncertain by X fold [cite]
     - observed returns undercount [cite]
     - observed failure varies by batch [cite]
     - all of these methods presume failure rate within service period, or replacement cycle -- not outside of expected service period
     - all of these methods also undercount document failures that fail as a results of blocks failures without the entire drive.

 - What do we learn from the best information available

     - If observed failure rate in large collections of disk are boundid in X% , y%...  what is a reasonable lower / upper bound for half-life of block

 - Long term -- bit rot

+    o	Show results from long term simulation

+    o	[TABLE] (how long for 1% loss, based on number of copies) (TODO:RBL: Q: Do you intend a table of error rate (V) by number of copies (H), the data being hours before loss exceeds 1%?
+This is part of the response surface that we have not yet investigated.)

+    o	Interaction  -- fragility of big documents

+    o	[FIGURE] (how long for 1% loss, based on increasing size) (TODO:RBL: Q: Again, do you intend a table of document size (H) by error rate (V), the data again being hours before loss exceeds 1%?
+Again, a part of the response surface untouched by silicon hands.)

-    o	Show results from long term simulation o	[TABLE] (how long for 1% loss, based on number of copies) o	Interaction  -- fragility of big documents o	[FIGURE] (how long for 1% loss, based on increasing size) o	Cite to Rosenthal previous results on this
+    o	Cite to Rosenthal previous results on this

 - Medium term -- if storage error rates are uncertain

-    o	Storage error rates are difficult to verify o	[FIGURE] How long for failure of 1% as error rate increases? o	How to interpret claimed storage error rates
+    o	Storage error rates are difficult to verify

+    o	[FIGURE] How long for failure of 1% as error rate increases?
+    (TODO:RBL: Q: Sounds like a one-way table, for fixed document size, IV = error rate, DV = hours before loss exceeds 1%.)

+    o	How to interpret claimed storage error rates

         - What are the limitations of how MTBF is measured?
         - Given an MTBF, what is the possible bounded range of half-lives?